 The callback function receives the handle for the monitor that has been connected or disconnected and the event that occurred.

-Each monitor has a current video mode, a list of supported video modes, a virtual position, a human-readable name, an estimated physical size and a gamma ramp.
+Each monitor has a current video mode, a list of supported video modes, a virtual position, a content scale, a human-readable name, a user pointer, an estimated physical size and a gamma ramp.

 Video modes are represented as GLFWvidmode structures.
 You can get an array of the video modes supported by a monitor with glfwGetVideoModes.
 See the reference documentation for the lifetime of the returned array.

 To get the current video mode of a monitor call glfwGetVideoMode.
 See the reference documentation for the lifetime of the returned pointer.